 About Notifications

-Notifications are the way AlloyScan tells you about events that matter — a new device was discovered, an app registration is about to expire, a computer stopped reporting, or a user account was created.
-The feature has three moving parts: a catalog of notification templates grouped into four categories, a subscription model that maps templates to recipients, and delivery channels that carry the message to the user.
+Notifications are the way AlloyScan tells you about events that matter, such as a new device being discovered, an app registration about to expire, a computer stopping its reports, or a user account being created.
+The feature has three parts: a catalog of subscribable notification templates, automatic system notifications, and delivery channels.

 How notifications work